designeng/pipedrive-api/README.md

 + Do not forget uncomment index.html livereload script for connect livereload interaction (TODO: automate it on deploy/development).

++ `userId` and `apiToken` are hardcorded in `client/coffee/api.coffee`.
+Change them to work with your own pipedrive account.

 ###Deploy
 + Grunt task `grunt build` should be invoked before deploy to remote server.
 It will run all nessesary tasks `dataMainAttr:prod` (toggling `data-main` attribute in index.html), `requirejs:compile` (building all js-source into single `main` file).